niekwit/CRISPR-tools/README.md

 * If a CRISPR library has a fixed sgRNA length, then the length of the sgRNA must be set with the `sg_length` variable.
 Additionaly, set `read_mod` as "trim".
 * If a CRISPR library has variable sgRNA lengths, then `read_mod` should be set and "clip" and `clip_seq` should contain the vector sequence downstream of the sgRNA sequence.

+Note: before the first run with any CRISPR library only the fasta file has to be provided, as the index file will be created if it is missing, and will be added to the `library.yaml` file.

 Important: when a variable is not used (e.g. `clip_seq` for a fixed sgRNA length CRISPR library), it should be left empty, see example.

 ## Usage: